kdt3rd/gecko/README.md

-image_script - wrapper shell around running image processing transcode - convert media files
+image_script - wrapper shell around running image processing transcode - convert media files denoise - a sample application that can be used in a variety of ways to denoise an image sequence

 Unit Testing
 ------------

-tests houses unit test wrappers that can be run by typing "make test"
+The tests folder houses unit test wrappers that can be run by typing "make test"

 Compiling
 ---------

-gecko uses constructor (https://github.com/kdt3rd/constructor) as a makefile generator, much like cmake, only simpler.
+gecko uses constructor (https://github.com/kdt3rd/constructor) as a makefile (or a ninja file if ninja is found) generator, much like cmake.
+Why not use cmake?
+Well, constructor attempts to simplify the syntax for cmake, but more importantly allows a cleaner specification for custom compilation toolchains and options in a cross-platform environment - support for "if it's this OS, or if this library is present" type questions have a new approach to incorporating those conditional options.

+If you find that constructor does not work out of the box on your O.S. flavor, do not be surprised.
+If you look at config/MingW64.construct and can't figure out how to define a toolchain that will work, please file an issue report or otherwise contact the developer.

-gecko uses C++11, although refrains from using all features of C++11, although that may change in teh future.
+As mentioned above, gecko uses C++11, although refrains from using all features of C++11, although which components are used will probably change in the future as support continues to percolate through the "stable" releases of operating systems.
 It has been confirmed to compile on gcc 4.8 and newer gcc, as well as the recent versions of Xcode on the Mac.
+It has largely only been tested compiled as a set of static libraries.
+Dynamic libraries (.so, .dylib, .dll) should be possible if desired, but no attempt at dynamic library versioning has been put in place, so with the issues of C++ and API stability, it is easier and safer to just link things statically.

 Windows support: constructor provides support for cross compiling, and a brief pass was made to compile under Windows.
 While the intent is to have gecko be a fully cross-platform toolset, at this stage, little is being done for windows.

 Installing
 ----------